Professor Andrew Wilkie FMedSci FRS

 The Ras molecular pathway — demonstrated by Andrew to be the common factor in paternal age effect conditions — is also important in the development of nerves and tumours.
 Consequently, his work has implications for other diseases, including autism and cancer.
 Andrew has experience in bioethics and is a member of the British Society for Genetic Medicine and EMBO, the European Molecular Biology Organization.

-Nuffield Professor of Pathology, MRC Weatherall Institute of Molecular Medicine, University of Oxford
+Nuffield Professor of Pathology, MRC Weatherall Institute of Molecular Medicine, COMPAS

 Honorary Consultant in Clinical Genetics, Oxford University Hospitals NHS Trust